 Normally when you're walking around the parks, you'll see more than a few Memory Maker photographers – this was not the case with the Mickey's Not So Scary Halloween Party.
 While the character meet and greets had photographers, and there were a few stationed around the parks for special photo opps, they weren't as ubiquitous as normal.

 Bring a camera if you're going to want to capture this special night!
 (And I recommend a camera over a phone because it's hard enough to get a good picture at night, let alone with a phone camera.)

 Receipt for Your Halloween Tickets

 Since this is a one-night event, you don't want to risk issues with your tickets.
 Bring a copy of your receipt just in case – I actually ended up having to produce mine as my Magic Band wasn't scanning properly the entire day, which could have been disastrous.

 The party doesn't start until 7 pm, so it can go late.
 Don't expect to want to wait in line at 11 pm for the overcrowded buses or other complimentary Disney transportation.
 If you end up using the free transit, great!
-But budget and plan to take a cab or Uber back to the hotel just in case.
+But budget and plan to take a cab or use Lyft to call a Minnie Van back to the resort hotel just in case.